shengxin321/HumanKidney_eQTL_and_snATAC-seq/eQTL_analysis/README.md

-Here we show the code for eQTL(cf)s
+Here we show the codes for eQTL(cf)s